 Tomko, who had pitched brilliantly up to this point, finally turned generously mortal and allowed two doubles by Loretta and Padres first baseman Phil Nevin (mixing in an intentional walk to Giles in between), thereby ending his evening in the seventh inning with a 6-1 deficit.
 Jason Christianson came on in relief to get Padres left fielder Ryan Klesko to fly out and end the inning, but the damage was now too much to overcome.

 Niekro followed up his home run with an elephantine RBI double that scored Vizquel in the top of the eighth off Padres reliever Rudy Seanez.
-A Sean Burroughs sacrifice fly to score Hernandez in the bottom of the eighth capped the scoring, as the hells bells of Padres closer Trevor Hoffman closed the curtain on the Giants in the ninth.
+A Sean Burroughs sacrifice fly to score Hernandez in the bottom of the eighth capped the scoring, as the hell’s bells of Padres closer Trevor Hoffman closed the curtain on the Giants in the ninth.

-All in all, a close game except for one inning, but thats why you (usually) play all nine of them.
+All in all, a close game except for one inning, but that’s why you (usually) play all nine of them.

 Giants batters struck out twelve times in the game, including nine induced by Peavy in seven innings.
 This guy is pretty good… Hoffman continues to prove that velocity is nice, but location is much nicer.
 His fastball didn’t top 88 mph on the radar gun, but he retired the Giants in the ninth without much incident… Roberts’ first game as a Padre was a significant one – a couple of hits, a walk, and havoc on the basepaths.
-Just what a bona fide leadoff hitter should do… Not to get too fashion-conscious, but get an identity, San Diego a casual observer wouldnt have been able to discern the Padres home uniforms and the stadium organ from those of their Los Angeles (okay, northern Los Angeles) neighbors.
-I suppose it doesnt matter for Giants fans, since we hate them both, right?
+Just what a bona fide leadoff hitter should do… Not to get too fashion-conscious, but get an identity, San Diego – a casual observer wouldn’t have been able to discern the Padres home uniforms and the stadium organ from those of their Los Angeles (okay, northern Los Angeles) neighbors.
+I suppose it doesn’t matter for Giants fans, since we hate them both, right?